nextensio/docs/content/en/Architecture/onboarding/_index.md

 that was created when creating each AppGroup ID.
 The same connector software is used for any number of AppGroups customer has defined.
 There will need to be one connector launched per AppGroup ID (there can be more as covered above under 'Add AppGroup') .
-The act of authenticating the connector also makes the connector aware of what services/hosts its serving.
+The act of authenticating the connector also makes the connector aware of what applications it's serving.

 And with these steps, a new Nextensio customer is up and running; the users can access App-X and App-Y in the two data centers.
 Once bootstrapped, there are powerful features that can be added on, which we will talk about in